 A Sun Belt city with a Rust Belt feel, Lynchburg has an interesting retail history, with stores serving neighborhoods that are more dense than in similar Southern cities.
 Lynchburg has been served by most of the major names in the region, including A&P, Colonial, and Kroger, along with numerous regional and local chains.

-This is a list of all known chain grocery addresses in Lynchburg between 1925 and 2000, complied from city directories, telephone books, and other sources.
+This is a list of all known chain grocery addresses in Lynchburg between 1925 and 2000, compiled from city directories, telephone books, and other sources.
 It is generated through a live Google Spreadsheet so it reflects the latest information I have.

 - The Anderson’s chain seems to have sold out to provide Pender’s with its entrance into the market, but to have quickly resurfaced as the local Piggly Wiggly franchisee (assuming it wasn’t to begin with).